 The Fish and Fisheries Lab aims to produce research that can be used in everyday life, in decision-making, and for sustainability.
 The Lab is currently working with communities, governments, and industries on projects ranging from shark and swimmer safety, the biology, life history and sustainability of sharks and rays in fisheries, to working with Indigenous communities in far north Queensland on monitoring their fisheries.

 Exploring river sharks and rays in Papua New Guinea

 Conservation biology of wedgefishes

-Community perceptions and behaviors following shark incidents in NSW
+Community perceptions and behaviors following shark-bite incidents in NSW

 Building shark and ray research and conservation capacity in South East Asia (SEA)

-A Better Way to Fish: reducing bycatch (sharks, turtles, dugongs, undersized fishes) in commercial gill nets
+A Better Way to Fish: reducing bycatch in commercial nets in the Great Barrier Reef

 Biology of coastal sharks taken in SEA fisheries

 The potential benefits of tourism to shark conservation